Policy coherence for development: Sustainable Development Goals (2015-2030)

-Policy coherence for development index
+Measurements

 The Policy Coherence for Sustainable Development Index (PCSDI) is an index elaborated by the Non Governmental Organisation Coordinator in cooperation with the Spanish Network for Development Studies REEDES.
 PCSDI analyses both the policies that make a positive contribution to sustainable development in a country and those that impact negatively, not only on that country, but also on third countries or on the whole planet.

 In 2019 PCSDI 148 countries are ranked from 26.76 (the worst, India) to 79.02 (the best, Denmark).
 The PCSDI has 5 components: economic, social, environmental, global and productive.

-A critique of policy coherence for development
+Critique

 In 2013, the high-profile development blogger Owen Barder wrote a critique of the concept of 'Policy Coherence for Development' entitled 'Policy Coherence Is a Hobgoblin'.
 He argued that "The term PCD has given us an industry of reports and conferences focussing on whether countries have policies which are consistent with each other, and institutions thought likely to make them so, instead of focusing on whether and how those policies are individually supportive of, or inimical to, development."
 He argued that the PCD concept has "perhaps subconsciously, altered the country’s policy objectives away from impact to consistency."